stillalearner/stillalearner/README.md

-- 👋 Hi, I’m @stillalearner
+- 👋 Hi, I’m @stillalearner, Working at Red Hat.
-- 👀 I’m interested in DevOps
 - 🌱 I’m currently learning Cloud Native Technologies.
-- 💞️ I’m looking to collaborate on lot of open source projects.
+- 💞️ I’m looking to collaborate to a lot of open source projects.
-- 📫 sachinsingla321@gmail.com
+- 📫 ssingla@redhat.com

 <!---
 stillalearner/stillalearner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.